meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 "is no space to argue over whether a comment was transphobic".

 I only looked into two paragraph's of the open letter's appendix in depth and can't comment on the rest.
 Maybe the rest is completely fair.

-I wonder how many people looked into the accusations much before signing the letter.
+I do wonder how many people looked into the accusations before signing the letter, though.
 One of the original signatories told me that, "from a practical perspective, transphobe or no, [RMS] needs to go"[^luis-1] and that "regardless of exactly how ableist he is, he can't be a leader of an organization".[^luis-2]  Perhaps that's true, but it isn't fair.
 Accusations of ableism and transphobia are front and center in the open letter and likely convinced more than a handful of people to add their signature.

 I'll leave you with three more bits of evidence that things are more complex than the open letter would have you believe: